betterscientificsoftware/bssw.io/Articles/Blog/2020-05-lazy-approach.md

   Guidelines).
 * Be validated (ideally against known results) in the context of the scientific application.
-* Include a license (ideally permissive) such that not only the original author is able to reuse the code at a later stage.
+* Include a license (ideally permissive) such that people other than the original author are able to reuse the code at a later stage.

 Lazy refactoring has several advantages.
 First, it ties all development to specific, tangible research goals, removing the burden